-- The continued impacts of COVID-19 on policing the West Midlands.
-This includes any immediate impacts and how the area recovers from the pandemic. - The impacts on COVID-19 on the public of the West Midlands this includes the social and economic consequences of the pandemic. - Further collaborative working with police forces in areas such as serious and organised crime, counter terrorism, roads policing and uniformed operations, with a concurrent requirement to develop effective collaborative governance arrangements based on formal collaboration agreements. - The continued operation of the West Midlands Violence Reduction Unit. - The future implementation of a revised funding formula for policing will have implications on the level of resources available for policing services across the West Midlands. - Any continuing impacts on policing from the United Kingdom's exit from the European Union - Ensuring new Force systems operate effectively and generate efficiencies. - The risks associated with achieving the police officer Uplift programme targets and ensuring the extra officers are deployed in priority areas across the Force. - The increasing role of PCCs in the Criminal Justice System, particularly following the new national policy for probation services. - The introduction of national crime and policing measures. - Implement the outcomes of the Government's review of PCCs. - The continued implementation of an Estates strategy that was approved by the Commissioner in November 2022.
-This includes the investment in new facilities and releasing vacant properties. - The Commonwealth Games in July 2022.
-This is a unique event and there are complex governance structures in place with the Chief Constable having overall responsibility for the security of the games. - The green agenda including implementing WMP's environmental strategy. - Working with the West Midlands Combined Authority on joint projects to assist in the prevention of crime in the West Midlands.

-- The duty to cooperate across police, fire and ambulance services. - Responding to government initiatives including devolution and the Levelling Up Agenda. - Changes in the Policing Protocol.
+- Further collaborative working with police forces in areas such as serious and organised crime, counter terrorism, roads policing and uniformed operations, with a concurrent requirement to develop effective collaborative governance arrangements based on formal collaboration agreements. - The continued operation of the West Midlands Violence Reduction Partnership. - The future implementation of a revised funding formula for policing, which will have implications on the level of resources available for policing services across the West Midlands. - Ensuring new Force systems operate effectively and generate efficiencies. - Monitoring and oversight of the new neighbourhood policing operating model to ensure effective. - Implementing changes arising from the Procurement Bill, once announced. - The risks associated with maintaining the police officers recruited as part of the Uplift programme and ensuring the extra officers are deployed in priority areas across the Force. - The increasing role of PCCs in the Criminal Justice System. - The introduction of national crime and policing measures. - Implementing the outcomes of the Government's review of PCCs and management of the potential transition of the PCCs functions to the West Midlands Combined Authority. - The continued implementation of the Estates strategy approved by the Commissioner in November 2021, including the investment in new facilities and releasing vacant properties. - The green agenda including delivering and embedding WMP's environmental strategy launched during 2022. - Working with the West Midlands Combined Authority on joint projects, including those arising from the Trailblazer Devolution Deal, to assist in the prevention of crime in the West Midlands. - The duty to cooperate across police, fire and ambulance services. - Continuing to embed the newly established Combatting Drugs and Alcohol Partnership chaired by the Commissioner. - Responding to government initiatives including the Levelling Up and Regeneration agenda. - Implementing changes in the Policing Protocol, once announced. - Continuing to embed partnership working in key areas such as Ending Male Violence against Women and Girls, and supporting scrutiny panels such as the Custody Scrutiny Panel and Young people Scrutiny Panel for Stop and Search.